strainer/barsort/readme.md

   }
 ```

-Finally some 'curious' multi-indirected lookup and updating is done for each input to use the base placement info to assign inputs their position in the sorting index.
+Some 'curious' multi-indirected lookup and updating is done for each input to use the base placement info to assign inputs their position in the sorting index.

 Here is that final 'curious' code:
 ```